 Innovation has always driven growth in the food and beverage business.
 It can be the foundation of research and development, which gives birth to new products.
 It can be a dramatic new approach to marketing.
-Or it can be used to change the direction of a company altogether, steering into new consumer markets.
+Or it can be a change in direction of a company altogether, steering it into new consumer markets.

-While startups are often better suited to innovation, larger companies have the resources – if not necessarily the will – to innovate as well.
+While startups are typically better suited to innovation, larger companies have the resources – if not necessarily the will – to innovate.

-Coca-Cola, for example, saw the downward trend in soda consumption, which peaked more than 20 years ago.
-In fact, bottled water surpassed soft drinks in 2016 to become the most popular beverage, by volume, in the United States.
+For example, Coca-Cola executives noticed a downward trend in soda consumption, which peaked more than 20 years ago.
+Bottled water surpassed soft drinks in 2016 to become the most popular beverage, by volume, in the United States.
 The company responded by getting into the juice, water, and energy drink markets to broaden its reach.
-Most recently, the company sought to get bigger by going small.
-The beverage giant has seen increased revenue powered by smaller serving sizes.
+Most recently, the company sought to get bigger by going smaller.
+The beverage giant has since seen increased revenue powered by smaller serving sizes.

 In hindsight, innovation is easy to spot.
 It’s much harder to lead the charge, with so many companies reluctant to take the necessary risks.

-Conception to Consumption is a new podcast series and brainchild of TraceGains CEO Gary Nowacki.
-The series features conversations between Gary and influential people in the consumer-packaged-good-world.
-It covers a variety of industry-related topics, ranging from career advice to new product innovation to regulatory compliance.
-In the latest edition of the series, Gary talked with Eric Kiker, owner of Digestible Brand.
-Eric is a food and beverage industry product marketing veteran who joined Gary to discuss “Why Can’t Some Food Companies Innovate?”
+Conception to Consumption is a podcast series and brainchild of TraceGains CEO Gary Nowacki.
+The series features conversations between Gary and influential people in the CPG business that covers industry-related topics, ranging from career advice to new product innovation to regulatory compliance.
+In the latest edition of the series, Gary talked with Eric Kiker, owner of The Digestible Brand.
+Eric is a product marketing veteran of the food and beverage industry who joined Gary to address “Why Can’t Some Food Companies Innovate?”

 “I don’t think they understand people,” Eric explained.
 “I don’t think they understand what their consumers want.
 And I think the biggest problem with understanding what people want is they don’t know what they want themselves.”

 Even though Nutrition Facts labels have been around for more than 30 years, consumers have only recently taken a real interest in them.
-Research from the Food Marketing Institute and Label Insight found that 86 percent of consumers place more trust in companies that provide easy to read access to information on product ingredients.
+Research from the Food Marketing Institute and Label Insight found that 86% of consumers trust companies that provide easy access to information on product ingredients.

 Simply put, consumers want to know what they’re eating – or drinking.
 And an increasing number of them want to be able to do that without feeling guilty.

-“I think food brands, especially packaged food brands, are in a unique position to do that for people.
-To remove the guilt,” Eric explained.
+“I think food brands, especially packaged food brands, are in a unique position to do that for people: remove the guilt,” Eric explained.

-Naked Juice, a company Eric worked with, emerged as an early adopter of embracing ingredient transparency, and working that into the company’s brand narrative.
+Naked Juice, one company Eric worked with, emerged as an early adopter of embracing ingredient transparency and working it into its brand narrative.

-“Naked did a good job of telling people, ‘Hey put something pure into your body,’” Eric recalled.
+“Naked did a good job telling people, ‘Hey put something pure into your body,’” Eric recalled.
 “What great brands do is they have a purpose that transcends ingredients.
-That’s what we did with Naked and I think in a lot of ways brands can help people – they can inspire people.
+That’s what we did with Naked, and, in many ways, brands can help people – they can inspire people.
 But it’s still a bottle of juice.”

-“I think what RX did was brilliant and the fact that we’re seeing a number of other brands do the same sort of thing, well, imitation is the sincerest form of flattery,” Eric said.
-“You could get upset about the fact that they’re knocking off what RX did, but in terms of doing something for the consumer, that’s what people need.
+“I think what RXBAR did was brilliant, and I’ve seen several other brands do the same thing, and imitation is the sincerest form of flattery,” Eric said.
+“You could get upset about the fact that they’re knocking off what RXBAR did, but in terms of doing something for the consumer, that’s what people need.
 They need help.”

-Innovative companies do more than simply comply with transparency.
+Innovative companies do more than comply with transparency.
 They embrace it.

 Another change companies should consider is how they communicate with their customers.
 Messages like Super Bowl ads are great – and expensive – but more consumers today rely on social media than traditional advertising when looking for new products.

 Eric, however, cautions against what he sees everyone doing already.
 He urges food and beverage companies to go beyond the product.
-Forget about the overhead shots of food, or yoga poses or somebody holding a sandwich or a shot of a pile of cookies dripping chocolate.
+Forget about the overhead shots of food, somebody holding a sandwich, or a pile of cookies dripping chocolate.

-“Intersperse some of that cool photography of your food brand with some tips on how people could use that food to make a meal or a perfect snack,” he explained.
-“The light bulb would light up for people and they would be more likely to buy that brand.
-It would increase loyalty and the customer would say thank you for helping me get out of my own way.”
+“Intersperse some of those cool product photos with some tips on how people could use that food to make a meal or a perfect snack,” he explained.
+“The light bulb would light up for people, and they’d be more likely to buy that brand.
+It would increase loyalty, and the customer would say thank you for helping me get out of my own way.”

 Understand the consumer

 “Send a moderator to a person’s home and spend the better part of the day with them,” he said.
-“If you were doing research for a food brand, you’d start by talking about life in general.
-And then go look in their pantry or fridge.
+“If you were researching a food brand, you’d start by talking about life in general.
+And then look in their pantry or fridge.”

-“I think everybody should stop saying ‘guilt-free snack,’ because when you say guilt free, the first thing people think about is, ‘I’ve got guilt about all these other things’ and I think it’s gotten to the point where people are actually afraid of the stuff they put in their mouths,” he explained.
+“I think everybody should stop saying ‘guilt-free snack,’ because when you say guilt-free, the first thing people think about is, ‘I’ve got guilt about all these other things, and it’s to the point where people are afraid of the stuff they put in their mouths,” he explained.

-Like any other industry, so many food and beverage companies spend a lot of their time chasing trends.
-Whether its organic, gluten-free, or CBD, it’s always about the next big thing.
+Like any other industry, so many food and beverage companies spend too much time chasing trends.
+Whether it’s organic, gluten-free, or CBD, it’s always about the next big thing.
 But real innovation, Eric argued, is about transcending those trends.

-Case in point, after speaking with Impossible Foods, a plant-based meat products company, Eric discovered the company isn’t targeting vegans with their products – something that could be identified as one of the latest trends.
+Case in point, after speaking with Impossible Foods, a plant-based meat products company, Eric discovered the company wasn’t targeting vegans with their products – another possible trend.
 For Impossible Foods, it’s bigger than that.

-But for consumers – particularly Millennials – who want to do their part to save the planet and to reduce their carbon footprint, manufacturers must take a stepping stone approach.
+But for consumers – particularly Millennials – who want to do their part to save the planet and reduce their carbon footprint, manufacturers must take a steppingstone approach.
 It’s about getting inside the head of the consumer.

-The experts – whether it’s the media, academics, or regulators – bombard consumers with conflicting information when it comes to food and how it’s produced.
+Whether it’s the media, academics, or regulators, the experts bombard consumers with conflicting information about food and how it’s produced.
 They don’t know who to trust.

-Never mind that roughly 80 percent of all foods are genetically modified to make them impervious to herbicides.
+Never mind that roughly 80% of all foods are genetically modified to make them impervious to herbicides.

 Eric also pointed out that those same people assume GMO is bad and non-GMO is good.
 But if pressed on the issue, they’re unable to articulate why.
 That’s why Eric insisted the education process has to occur one baby step at a time.

 “How do I give them a little bit of information at a time that doesn’t put a tremendous strain on my marketing budget for one,” Eric said.
-“Secondly, it has to be presented in a way that’s understandable and usable.
-So, the next time they’re talking to a friend at a cocktail party or a dinner, my name – my brand – might come up as somebody who gave them a tip that’s helping them.”
+“Secondly, it has to be presented in a way that’s understandable and usable, so that the next time they’re talking to a friend at a cocktail party or a dinner, my name – my brand – might come up as somebody who gave them a tip that’s helping them.”

 Food and beverage companies must connect with consumers, be a problem-solving advocate for them, and worry less about converting them into another customer.